 When it comes to small dog breeds there are a number of misconceptions, many of which are completely untrue.
 Here we take a look at 10 common myths and examine the facts.

-All dogs can be noisy without the proper training and that includes some of the small breeds but there are also some breeds which are quiet and don’t bark much at all.
+All dogs can be noisy without the proper training and that includes some of the small breeds but there are also some breeds that are quiet and don’t bark much at all.

 Some of these are the Japanese Chin, Italian Greyhound, Chinese Crested and Boston Terrier.